Chocolate Macarons Recipe

 Macaronage Stage

-Add a third of the meringue into the almond paste and use a silicone spatula to mix the two so that the paste loosens.
+1. Add a third of the meringue into the almond paste and use a silicone spatula to mix the two so that the paste loosens.
 Fold the remaining meringue in a circular motion, scraping the spatula against the bottom and sides of the bowl.
 You want the batter to be flowing smoothly but slowly like molten lava.
 When you lift the spatula the batter should flow in ribbons and slowly ooze before gradually melting into the batter.
 Test how your batter flows as you are folding it – it is crucial not to over mix it.

 folding meringue into almond paste to make macarons in a bowl

-Fit a plain round tip into a large piping bag.
+1. Fit a plain round tip into a large piping bag.
 Twist the end of the bag to seal (so batter doesn’t flow out) and fill.
 I usually invert the piping bag over a large glass in order to fill it.

 Filling piping bag with macaron batter

-Untwist the bag and hold the bag straight down over your silicone mat.
+1. Untwist the bag and hold the bag straight down over your silicone mat.
 Pipe the macarons slightly smaller than the circle in the template to allow them to spread slightly.
 Don’t worry if the macarons have small peaks, these should settle when you tap the trays.

 piping chocolate macarons

-Tap your baking trays against your kitchen counter, quite forcefully, to release any air bubbles.
+1. Tap your baking trays against your kitchen counter, quite forcefully, to release any air bubbles.
 Do this a few times.
 You can pop any tiny bubbles rising to the surface with a toothpick.

 tapping a tray of chocolate macarons against kitchen counter to release air bubbles

-Rest and Bake
+Rest and bake

-Rest your macarons for 20-40 minutes or until the shells lose their gloss and are touch dry.
+1. Rest the macarons for 20-40 minutes or until the shells lose their gloss and are touch dry.
 This allows a thin skin to form over the macarons.
 When the macarons are baking the rise of the batter will create the signature “feet” – the ruffly little skirt at the base of the cookies.

-Bake, in batches, for 15-20 minutes or until the macarons firm to the touch when prodded gently, with a barely perceptible jiggle.
+2. Bake, in batches, for 15-20 minutes or until the macarons firm to the touch when prodded gently, with a barely perceptible jiggle.
 If your oven heat is uneven you can rotate the tray halfway through.

-Allow the macarons to cool down for at least five minutes before testing one to see if it lifts cleanly off the mat.
+3. Allow the macarons to cool down for at least five minutes before testing one to see if it lifts cleanly off the mat.
 Don’t rush this (as I usually do), wait until they willingly peel off.
 Transfer to a wire rack to cool.

 baked chocolate macaron shell